dbfl2026/db-work-samples/Systems/RR-Contact-Review-Queue/rr-review-queue-workflow-spec.md

 # Relocation Roadmaps - Post-Intake Routing Workflow

 ## Purpose
-This workflow routes newly created or updated HubSpot contacts into one of three post-intake statuses based on intake completeness, logs the result to Google Sheets, and sends an internal Gmail alert.
+This workflow routes HubSpot contacts into the correct post-intake status based on intake completeness, writes the result back to HubSpot, logs the outcome in Google Sheets, and sends an internal Gmail alert.

 ## Business Context
+This is a live Relocation Roadmaps workflow, not a demo-only build.
+It begins after a contact already exists in HubSpot.
+Contacts may enter HubSpot through form submission, manual entry, import, or another source.

 ## Stack
 - HubSpot